-\end{corollary} Setting $f(x) = (x-1)^2$ and $\eta_i = P_i$, we establish the $\chi^2$-divergence bound.
-See Appendix~\ref{subsection::appendix::proof of chi square bounds} for proof. \begin{corollary}[$\chi^2$ Bounds] If the variance $\mathrm{Var}_{\mu}\LossFunction{w}{Z}\leq \sigma^2$ for all $w\in\mathcal{W}$, we have In particular, by the chain rule of $\chi^2$-divergence, we have \end{corollary} In the remaining part of this subsection, we focus on the bounded loss function.
-Thanks to the Theorem~\ref{theorem::the general theorem}, we need a convex upper bound $\psi(t)$ of the generalized CGF $\GeneralizedCGF{f}{Q}{t\Bar{\ell}}$.
-The following lemma says the $\psi(t)$ is quadratic if $f$ satisfies certain conditions. \begin{lemma}[Corollary 92 in\cite{agrawal2021optimal}] Suppose the loss function $\ell\in[0, B]$, $f$ is strictly convex and twice differentiable on its domain, thrice differentiable at 1 and that
+\end{corollary} In the remaining part of this subsection, we focus on the bounded loss function.
+Thanks to Theorem~\ref{theorem::the general theorem}, we need a convex upper bound $\psi(t)$ of the generalized CGF $\GeneralizedCGF{f}{Q}{t\Bar{\ell}}$.
+The following lemma says that $\psi(t)$ is quadratic if $f$ satisfies certain conditions. \begin{lemma}[Corollary 92 in\cite{agrawal2021optimal}] Suppose the loss function $\ell(w,z)\in[a, b],\ \forall w\in\mathcal{W},\ z\in \mathcal{Z}$, $f$ is strictly convex and twice differentiable on its domain, thrice differentiable at 1, and